brillout/wildcard-api/docs/rpc.draft.md

 Let's assume that we want to quickly create a prototype for a greenfield project that consists of one server and one frontend that are developed hand-in-hand and deployed at the same time.

-While developing the frontend with RPC, we can use any server-side tool, such as SQL or an ORM, to retrieve/mutate data:
+With RPC, the frontend can use any server-side tool to retrieve/mutate data, such as SQL or an ORM:

 ~~~js
 // Assuming that the backend is a Node.js server